grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 ReactDOM.render() will tell <MyComponentClass /> to call its render method.

 <MyComponentClass /> will call its render method, which will return the JSX element <h1>Hello world</h1>.
 ReactDOM.render() will then take that resulting JSX element, and add it to the virtual DOM.
-This will make “Hello world” appear on the screen.
+This will make "Hello world" appear on the screen.

 #### Use This in a Class